AviD93/News-Project-/README.md

 # News-Project-

 # Description
- you can login to news website to see news in real time in also weather that you can search news
+ you can login to news website to see news in real time in also weather also you can search news
 # Project Flow
   what went well :
 * login and save